hmisty/quicklojure/README.md

 ## Known Issues
 * jline doesn't work well in macosx. it messes up repl prompt when moving arrow keys.
+* use drip to replace java can speed up jvm starting but it will mess up rlwrap.

 ## License